-A red eye is common and usually does not cause vision problems.
+A red eye is common and doesn't usually cause vision problems.

 Key points about red eye

-- In most cases, a red eye is usually harmless although it can look serious.
+- A red eye is usually harmless although it can look serious.

 - However, see your GP urgently if you have a red eye and blurry vision, eye pain, discharge from the eye, sensitivity to light, wear contact lens or have had an injury or trauma to your eye.